luxueyin/Hydropathy-Plot/README.md

 * This plot allows the determination of number of TMS and their general location within the amino acid sequence for a given protein.
 * Researchers could use this information to determine % similairty between two proteins through comparing their amino acids sequences, or to determine if two proteins share the same domain through comparing the amino acid sequences at a specific region (e.g. N-terminus).

+## Functions Template used for producing a hydropathy plot
 ```
 # CODE